keuller/vuelm/README.md

 The actions just call ```this.update(type)``` method passing the **type** of update that we need to.

-To build the model object, we must to join those three elements, passing to ```model``` function as arguments.
+To build the model object, we must to join those three elements, passing to ```store``` function as arguments.

 Now we need to create our Vue component that will render the **counter**.
 The code below show the counter component: